What Are Common Emotional Challenges Children Face Today

 Simple Ways to Talk About Feelings with Your Child

-- Make a feelings chart and use stickers when they share feelings.
+• Make a feelings chart and use stickers where they can express their feelings.

 Ending Note

-Children face many social emotional challenges today.
-Some are small and go away.
-Others need caring help from adults and professionals.
+Children face many social and emotional challenges today.
+Some are small and resolve overtime.
+Others need help from adults and professionals.
 You do not have to solve everything alone.
 Talk to someone you trust if you’re worried about a child’s feelings.
 This can be a teacher.
 It can also be a health provider.
 Getting help is a brave step for your child and family.